-Imuran, also known by its drug name, Azathioprine, is a prescription medication approved by the Food and Drug Administration (FDA) in 1968 to help prevent rejection in people who had kidney transplants.
+Imuran, also known by its drug name azathioprine, is a prescription medication approved by the U.S. Food and Drug Administration (FDA) to help prevent rejection in people who’ve had kidney transplants.
 Imuran is sometimes prescribed to treat inflammation in people with severe psoriatic arthritis.
 Imuran may also help improve skin symptoms of psoriasis.

-Imuran is not appropriate for pregnant women, women who are breastfeeding, or people who have shown an oversensitivity to the drug.
+Imuran is not appropriate for pregnant women or women who are breastfeeding.
 People with active infections should not begin taking Imuran.
-Imuran is not appropriate for people who have shown a previous hypersensitivity to Azathioprine.
+Imuran is not appropriate for people who have shown a previous hypersensitivity to azathioprine.

 Imuran is an immunomodulator, a drug that modulates the immune system.
 Imuran is also considered a disease-modifying antirheumatic drug (DMARD).
 It is an antimetabolite that blocks the synthesis of purine, a protein the body needs to produce lymphocytes.
 Lymphocytes are a type of white blood cell active in the immune system.
 Imuran is believed to work by blocking the synthesis of lymphocytes, decreasing their numbers, and preventing them from attacking connective tissues.